Horticultural Temporal Fruit Monitoring via 3D Instance Segmentation and Re-Identification using Colored Point Clouds: Experimental Evaluation

 \subsection{Implementation Details}

-We trained the two tasks, \ie, instance segmentation and re-identification, separately, and in particular we trained for the re-identification task only using the strawberry ground truth fruit annotations.
-This procedure enables a clear separation between the two modules allowing for easy integration and replacement of the segmentation component with alternative solutions.
+We trained the two tasks, \ie, instance segmentation and re-identification, separately, and in particular, we trained for the re-identification task only using the strawberry ground truth fruit annotations.
+This procedure enables a clear separation between the two modules, allowing for easy integration and replacement of the segmentation component with alternative solutions.
 This flexibility makes our method highly adaptable and appealing for various applications.

-We trained from scratch both instance segmentation methods, MinkPanoptic (ours) and superpoint transformer, and on both datasets.
+We trained from scratch both instance segmentation methods, MinkPanoptic (ours) and Superpoint Transformer, and on both datasets.

-In the strawberry dataset, we trained MinkPanoptic using an initial learning rate of~0.01 linealy decreased, at each epoch, with a decay coefficient of~0.97.
-In the apple dataset, we used an initial learning rate of~0.03 linealy decreased, at each epoch, with a decay coefficient of~0.97.
-In both datasets we trained superpoint transformer using the default learning rate parameters, \ie, an initial value of~0.01 with a cosine annealing scheduler with warmup.
+In the strawberry dataset, we trained MinkPanoptic using an initial learning rate of~0.01 linearly decreased, at each epoch, with a decay coefficient of~0.97.
+In the apple dataset, we used an initial learning rate of~0.03 linearly decreased, at each epoch, with a decay coefficient of~0.97.
+In both datasets, we trained Superpoint Transformer using the default learning rate parameters, \ie, an initial value of~0.01 with a cosine annealing scheduler with warmup.

-We used the same, standard data augmentation techniques for both methods, such as applying a random yaw rotation, X or Y axis flip, X or Y scale change (with a uniformly random scaling factor in the range~[0.97, 1.03] for strawberry and~[0.95, 1.05] for apples), and point jittering (adding a per-point noise with a normal distribution centered at zero and with variance 0.03\,m for strawberry and~0.1\,m for apples).
+We used the same, standard data augmentation techniques for both methods, such as applying a random yaw rotation, X or Y axis flip, X or Y scale change (with a uniformly random scaling factor in the range~[0.97, 1.03] for strawberry and~[0.95, 1.05] for apples), and point jittering (adding per-point noise with a normal distribution centered at zero and with variance 0.03\,m for strawberry and~0.1\,m for apples).

-For MinkPanoptic we optimized the bandwidth values on the validation set, finding the best value to be of~0.01125\,m for the strawberry dataset and~0.035\,m for the apple dataset (see~\secref{sec:bandwidth}).
+For MinkPanoptic, we optimized the bandwidth values using the validation set, finding the best value to be of~0.01125\,m for the strawberry dataset and~0.035\,m for the apple dataset (see~\secref{sec:bandwidth}).